robertorcosta/azure-docs.pt-br/articles/sql-database/scripts/sql-managed-instance-restore-geo-backup-cli.md

 ### <a name="prerequisites"></a>Pré-requisitos

-Um par existente de instâncias gerenciadas, confira [Usar a CLI do Azure para criar uma instância gerenciada do Banco de Dados SQL do Azure](sql-database-create-configure-managed-instance-cli.md).
+Um par existente de instâncias gerenciadas; confira [Usar a CLI do Azure para criar uma Instância Gerenciada de SQL do Azure](sql-database-create-configure-managed-instance-cli.md).

 ### <a name="sign-in-to-azure"></a>Entrar no Azure